lenasolarova/git-practical/07-rebasing.md

 git fetch
 git checkout rebase

-# The rebase branch was branched from master a while ago
+# The rebase branch was branched from main a while ago
-# It's out of date (master has moved on)
+# It's out of date (main has moved on)
 # And there's bad commits in our history that we're going to fixup
 git log --pretty=oneline